 Until recently, the importation of Spanish ham was not permitted by the US Department of Agriculture.
 However, there are currently Spanish companies producing hams in strictly controlled, USDA approved facilities.
 The price for a whole 20 lb ham can run from $180-$300.
 Small packages of imported sliced ham can also be purchased for around $8.00.

 If all that sounds a bit outside of your budget, don’t despair!
 Another alternative is Domestic Serrano-style hams that are air-cured for 11 months and lightly salted.
-You can find whole hams (13-17 lbs) like these at like these at La Española Meats for around $12-13USD per pound.
+You can find whole hams (13-18 lbs) like these at La Española Meats for around $12-13USD per pound.

-For more information on where to buy Spanish food, read the FAQ, Where can I buy Spanish food?, which includes readers responses to the question.
+For more information on where to buy Spanish food, read the FAQ, Where can I buy Spanish food?, which includes readers responses from around the world.